TwoRavens/TwoRavens/tworaven_apps/ta3ta2-api/README.md

 But TA3 can fully specify any pipeline for TA2 to execute without any search (including a pipeline of just one primitive).

+Examples of "relaxations" of the common requirements are included.
+We expect that some TA2 systems will be able to work with those relaxed requirements, and TA3s can use those if available, but it is not expected that every TA2 will.
+TA3s should be able to function within the restrictions as stated below.

 ### Pipeline templates

 Pipeline templates are based on pipeline description with few differences: